 Solvency II amounts should be determined as accurately as possible, considering all the relevant information.
-The basis for determining amounts is management's best knowledge regarding the items concerned at the reporting date.
-Nevertheless, it is in the nature of these items that estimates may have to be adjusted in the course of time to take account of new knowledge.
+The basis for determining amounts is management's best knowledge regarding the items

 D.1.3 Goodwill

 No goodwill is shown in the solvency balance sheet.